-The Company is recognizing revenue related to amounts allocated to the combined licenses and research and discovery performance obligation using a proportional performance model over the period of service using input-based measurements including total full-time equivalent effort and external costs incurred to date as a percentage of total full-time equivalent effort and external costs expected, which best reflects the progress towards satisfaction of the performance obligation.
+The Company recognized revenue related to amounts allocated to the combined licenses and research and discovery performance obligation using a proportional performance model over the period of service using input-based measurements including total full-time equivalent effort and external costs incurred to date as a percentage of total full-time equivalent effort and external costs expected, which best reflects the progress towards satisfaction of the performance obligation.
 The amount allocated to the material rights is recorded as deferred revenue and the Company commences revenue recognition upon exercise of or upon expiry of the respective option.
-The Company anticipates that the combined licenses and research and discovery performance obligation will be satisfied over a period of three years and anticipates the material rights may be exercisable or may expire after approximately four years from contract execution.
-During the three months ended March 31, 2024, the Company recorded incremental revenue of \$3.3 million related to a decrease in its estimate of expected external costs used to measure proportional performance.
+As of September 30, 2024, the combined licenses and research and discovery performance obligation was completed.
+The Company anticipates that the material rights may be exercisable or may expire after approximately four years from contract execution.

-The Company concluded that the Ionis Amendment will be accounted for as a separate contract, as the services are distinct from the Ionis Collaboration Agreement, and the price of the contract increased by an amount of consideration that reflects the Company's standalone selling price.
+The Company concluded that the Ionis Amendment would be accounted for as a separate contract, as the services are distinct from the Ionis Collaboration Agreement, and the price of the contract increased by an amount of consideration that reflected the Company's standalone selling price.
 The Company concluded that the option does not contain a material right.
 The Company recognized the \$0.8 million associated with the services in the initial six-month period as revenue as the underlying services were performed using a proportional performance model over the period of service using input-based measurements of total full time equivalent efforts and external costs incurred to date as a percentage of total expected full time equivalent efforts and expected external costs, which best reflects the progress towards satisfaction of the performance obligation.
 As the option to perform additional research services for an additional six months does not contain a material right, the Company accounted for Ionis' exercise of the option in October 2022 as a separate contract.
 The Company recognized the \$0.8 million associated with the services for the additional six-month period as revenue as the underlying services were performed using a proportional performance model over the period of service using input-based measurements of total full time equivalent efforts and external costs incurred to date as a percentage of total expected full time equivalent efforts and expected external costs, which best reflects the progress towards satisfaction of the performance obligation.

-The Company concluded that the Third Ionis Amendment will be accounted for as a contract modification to the separate contract under the Ionis Amendment, as the services are not distinct from the services provided under the Ionis Amendment.
-The Company is recognizing the \$0.8 million associated with the services for the additional one-year period as revenue as the underlying services are performed using a proportional performance model over the period of service using input-based measurements of total full time equivalent efforts and external costs incurred to date as a percentage of total expected full time equivalent efforts and expected external costs, which best reflects the progress towards satisfaction of the performance obligation.
+The Company concluded that the Third Ionis Amendment would be accounted for as a contract modification to the separate contract under the Ionis Amendment, as the services are not distinct from the services provided under the Ionis Amendment.
+The Company recognized the \$0.8 million associated with the services for the additional one-year period as revenue as the underlying services are performed using a proportional performance model over the period of service using input-based measurements of total full time equivalent efforts and external costs incurred to date as a percentage of total expected full time equivalent efforts and expected external costs, which best reflects the progress towards satisfaction of the performance obligation.

-For the three months ended March 31, 2024 and 2023 the Company recognized revenue of \$ 5.9 million and \$2.8 million, respectively.
-As of March 31, 2024, and December 31, 2023, the Company recorded deferred revenue of \$6.5 million and \$12.5 million, respectively, in connection with the Ionis Collaboration Agreement, Ionis Amendments, and Ionis Evaluation and Option Agreement.
+For the three and nine months ended September 30, 2024, the Company recognized revenue of zero and \$8.9 million, respectively, and for the three and nine months ended September 30, 2023, the Company recognized revenue of \$2.8 million and \$8.1 million, respectively.
+As of September 30, 2024, and December 31, 2023, the Company recorded deferred revenue of \$3.8 million and \$12.5 million, respectively, in connection with the Ionis Collaboration Agreement, Ionis Amendments, and Ionis Evaluation and Option Agreement.